Pouladzadeh/Online-chatroom/README.md

 - leave the group
 - logout

-This application uses Python flask and JavaScript(Socket.IO to communicate between clients and servers)
+This application uses python flask and JavaScript(Socket.IO to communicate between clients and servers)